 - Various pipeline along with various stages can be created based on your requirements.

-Deal Stages allow you to categorize and track the progress of the deals that you are working on with a Salesmate.
+Deal Stages allow you to categorise and track the progress of the deals that you are working on with a Salesmate.
 Each Deal Stage has a probability associated that indicates the likelihood of closing deals marked with that Deal Stage.

 There are two different views for Deals in Salesmate.
 These are: